JitseB/ImageP/README.md

 # ImageP
- Image Processing — A minimalistic Python version of ImageJ
+ Image Processing – A minimalistic Python version of ImageJ.

  This application is still a work in progress.